0P3N50URC3-F0R3V3R/blackbeard/README.md

 - ALWAYS START THE BLACKBEARD PROGRAM WITH SYSTEM ADMIN RIGHTS IN WINDOWS!
 OTHERWISE THE PROGRAM WONT BE ABLE TO SAVE/WRITE ON YOUR DISK YOUR FILE!
 - YOU NEED TO SET THE DATE TO YOURSELF!
 The program wont select to you new dates.

 # WARNING!
 IF YOU HAVE ACTIVE WINDOWS DEFENDER YOU NEED TO EDIT THE HOSTS FILE MANUALLY!!!!
 IT WONT WORK FROM THE PROGRAM!
-FROM BLACKBEARD ONLY WORKS WITH DISABLED OR WHITELISTED WINDOWS DEFENDER!(Otherwise the program will say that the hosts file folder does not exists.
-Even in admin mode.)
+FROM BLACKBEARD ONLY WORKS WITH DISABLED WINDOWS DEFENDER!

 # Here is how to use this tool: